teoziyiivy/tp/docs/DeveloperGuide.md

 * getInfo()
 * memoryStartup()

-These operations will be illustrated throught UML diagrams.
+These operations will be illustrated through UML diagrams.

 ### Printing the welcome message
 The user launches the CLI for the first time.
 The welcomeMessage() is called first and prints out the messages imported from Clickfitmessages class.

 ### Getting BMI and recommended daily caloric intake
 ![Imgur](https://i.imgur.com/TZbe6Qh.png)

-the user is then greeted with a prompt that asks whether he or she wished to enter the calculator function of CLI.ckFit.
+The user is then greeted with a prompt that asks whether he or she wished to enter the calculator function of CLI.ckFit.
 The calculator takes in the following inputs as shown in the UML diagram through the instantiating of a new calculator object that takes in the class-level attributes of Ui to calculate the user's BMI in getBmi and the user's recommended daily caloric intake through getIdealCalories().